 Check Out What It Takes To Build A Successful App Here

 Let us have a look at Each Player In Detail.

 1.Amazon Web Services (AWS)

 Amazon is the oldest player in the public cloud services market.
-While being the first company to provide these services certainly has advantages, that is not its biggest strength.
 Their application services, combined with computing power and database infrastructure, are the most critical components of a successful enterprise.
 According to Gartner, AWS has been the market share leader in cloud IaaS for over ten years.
 It also has the most comprehensive network of worldwide data centers.
 AWS is the most mature, feature-rich, and enterprise-ready service provider.
 It has the best capabilities for governing a lot of users and data.

 Amazon’s cloud platform offers almost every feature that the cloud computing industry has to offer.
 With their services, you can gain easy access to computing power and storage.
 They also provide developer tools, management tools, mobile, and application services.

 It has the highest computation and storage options available in the market.
 They also have the broadest range of VM types.
 Their VM types enable users to run small or big workloads.
 It also provides the highest configurations of GPU enabled VM types.
 Hence, it is ideal for machine learning and AI workloads.
 AWS also has a variety of services for network and data security.
 The depth of services it provides makes it suitable for an extensive number of enterprises.

 Since Microsoft came late to the market, they used some strategies to differentiate themselves from AWS.
 They focused first on software and platform instead of infrastructure.
 This was a good move for Microsoft since its key strengths lied in both enterprise and consumer software.
 Initially, their target customers were developers.
 Later they expanded focus to IaaS services.